 *If you don’t feel like walking 6 km/3,7 mi from Cabo to Sagres you can take a shuttle bus.

-From Vila do Bispo the Fishermen’s Trail goes past the market towards the sea, for the first 6 km/3,7 mi you walk through the fields, at about 6 km/3,7 mi there is a split; one route goes to the sea, another continues inland almost all the way to the cape.
+From Vila do Bispo the Fishermen’s Trail goes past the market towards the sea, for the first 6 km/3,7 mi you walk through the fields, at about 6 km/3,7 mi there is a split; one route goes to the sea, another continues inland almost to the cape.
 The coastal route is marked with green and blue, the inland route is marked with red and white.
 The distance on both routes is about the same, 14 km/8,6 mi.
 Be ready to see many tourists at Cape St.Vincente.

 From the cape, you can walk to Sagres or take a bus.
 The walk is along the coast next to the road with not much traffic.
 The bus takes 10 min.
 You can check the up-to-date itinerary on the Vamus Algarve website.
 The bus makes a stop in Sagres and then continues to Lagos making stops at Vila do Bispo, Salema, and Burgau.